 Next up on our list of top countries that give work permits after study is none other than New Zealand.
 If you are in the field of Hospitality, Tourism, Food Science, Management, Agriculture, etc, then New Zealand is the ultimate work destination for you.
 In terms of ranking, New Zealand is ranked 12th among the best countries to give work permits after study in the world.
 Post-study work visas for overseas students are subject to a variety of laws and regulations.
 Students must have studied in New Zealand and have completed at least Level 4 of the education qualification framework, if not higher.

-- 12-month Stay Back: A 12-month stay back is granted on the student visa after study for work experience.
+- 12-month Stay Back: A 12-month stay back is granted on the student visa after studying for work experience.

 - Work permit for 2 years: This may vary depending on the qualifications, associated institution, or if you’re going for occupational registration in New Zealand.